 They have tow ropes and four lighted, varied slopes that range from a Bunny hill for young tubers to the thrilling Monkey Tail.
 Snow is made and the runs are groomed daily to ensure an exciting

 A few minutes in your car and you can spend an entire afternoon in the quiet beauty of the woods.
 Beaver Creek Reserve has a number of wooded, groomed trails for snowshoeing and cross country skiing.
+Rental equipment is available there, as well.

 See contact info for details.